r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # FERMI

 These chems lie on the cutting edge of chemical technology, and as such are not recommended for beginners!
+A guide on how to safely react these chemicals are overviewed in guide-chemisty.
 A quick overview of the chems are (MKUltra to come):
 ### <a href="#Eigenstasium"> Eigenstasium</a>
 **Normal use:** When the chem is created, it saves the creation location.
 If the chem is of a high purity, upon ingestion it teleports the patient to the creation location.
 If it’s below that, it doesn’t.